thaliaarchi/cv/cv.md

 ## Summary

-I am starting my PhD in programming languages and systems software, with a focus on program transformation, compiler optimization, and formal verification.
-My goal is to advance research in composable, verifiable, and scalable compiler infrastructures.
+I am a first-year PhD student researching compiler verification with John Regehr at the University of Utah.
+My research interests include program transformations, compiler IR design, and formal verification.
+I aim to advance research in composable, verifiable, and scalable compiler infrastructures.
 I have built several compilers, worked professionally on the GraalVM compiler, and am proficient in many languages including Rust, C, Coq, and Go.

 ## Education